 I waited patiently, hoping with every fiber of my being that this would work.
 July 9thcame and went with no success whatsoever in the infusion.
 I cursed everyone at that point.
 No way could this not work.
 Why?
 Why?
 Why?
 I called my GI and we talked for about an hour regarding possible options.
 Clinical trials were out of the question for me; I have no interest in being a guinea pig or risking the possibility of a placebo.
 He asked what I thought about surgery and I said I had considered it recently.
 “I’d like to give you a colonoscopy to see if the Remicade is working at all, and then we can talk about the next step.”

 Sure enough July 23rdgave me my answer.
 The left-sided colitis was now Pancolitis.
 My own miserable colon was rocking the road rash.
-In my post-scope haze, I remember shaking my head as the doc, Mom, and Sean stood over me discussing clinical trials.
+In my post-scope haze, I remember shaking my head as the doc, Mom, and my boyfriend stood over me discussing clinical trials.
 “No,” I moaned.
 “She’s prepared herself for the idea of surgery.
 She doesn’t want to suffer anymore,” my mom said slowly.
 Those words plunged me into the world of surgeons and ostomy nurses soon that I thought.